Ria424/developers-animatesdk-docs/Timeline_object/Timeline50.md

 #### Description

-Method; stops automatic playback of the timeline if it is currently playing.
+Method; Stops automatic playback of the timeline if it is currently playing.
 This method can be used with SWF panels to control timeline playback in the authoring environment.

 #### Example